ibm-mas/gitops-demo/README.md

 ## Configure Maximo Application Suite Core Platform

-> TODO: MAS requires some core configurations to operate ...
+The MAS Suite requires configuration for DRO, SLS, and Mongo (DocumentDB) in order to progress to `Healty`.
+We will set these configurations up now.

-> TODO: the `mas gitops-mas-config` function is used to `upsert`, or `remove`, ....
+The `mas gitops-mas-config` function is used to `upsert`, or `remove` different types of MAS configurations to/from a list in the `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file in the **Config Repository**.
+Depending on the type of configuration, it may also perform other actions like creating/delete secrets from AWS Secrets Manager.

 ### Suite System Mongo Configuration

-> TODO: `mas gitops-config` command below will:
+The `mas gitops-config` command below  will read `<account>/<cluster>/<instance>/mongo` secret set in the previous step and use it to generate a new configuration file and push it to your **Config Repository** as `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml`.
+This YAML file is used to define all types of suite configuration.
+At the moment it only contains the configuration for Mongo, but we are about to add others in the following steps.

 ```bash
 mas gitops-mas-config \